w3c/wot-testing/events/2021.09.Online/TD/TDs/Fujitsu/readme.md

 The proxy server can be queried by the name "wot-proxy".
-The txt field indicates the URLs for the interface to create a shadow device (register) and the other interface to get the Thing Descriptions of the shadow devices already existed (retrive).
+The txt field indicates the URLs for the interface to create a shadow device (register) and the other interface to get the Thing Descriptions of the shadow devices already existed (retrieve).

 The sensor unit for this plugfest can search the proxy server in the initializaing, and request to create its shadow on it.
 Therefore even the device invisible from the VPN can be operated via the proxy server.